 Stocks mixed as oil hits 7-year high

-U.S. stock indexes were mixed Monday as oil prices ticked to seven-year highs and industrial production slowed.
+U.S. stocks were mixed Monday as investors digested another batch of earnings and oil hit a seven-year high.

 |Ticker